SirSnorealot/3DSShinyHunter/README.md

 # 3DSShinyHunter

 3DSShinyHunter is a Python framework for automating shiny-hunting workflows on real Nintendo 3DS hardware.
+Built with the help of AI.
+I will be adding more hunts over time.

 It uses: